julkhong/Warehouse-Mobile-Application/README.md

 ## Tests
 Adding an item, it should appear in the card view database as a card.
 Deleting an item makes the card view disappear in the database.

+Note: only the source file is shared here.

 ## Credits
 Credits to Dr Ali for the teaching.